uw-comphys/shapelets/publications/2309_JOSS/paper.md

 Possible values for each parameter, including default values where applicable, are available in the [documentation](https://github.com/uw-comphys/shapelets/blob/main/docs/examples/example_2.rst) under section "Method parameters".

 To run this example, navigate the terminal directory to "shapelets/examples/example_2".
-Then, type `shapelets config` into your command line.
+Then, type `shapelets config` into the command line.

 You will be required to select the clusters associated with defects or defect structures during runtime.
 Details for this specific process can be found in the [documentation](https://github.com/uw-comphys/shapelets/blob/main/docs/examples/example_2.rst) under section "Config method - running config" or "Scripting method - executing example_2.py", depending on the preferred package interface method.